witblack/snake_URLs/README.md

   - Https://DuckDuckGo.com
   - ...

-Who Install Deepens On Linux Based Systems?
+Who To Install Deepens On Linux Based Systems?
 -
 For install deepens of Snake URLs you just need run the following commands one by one.
   - pip install str